 Alternatives to teething biscuits, rice puff snacks and rice cereal can be found in many Paleo books or websites.

-Other High Metals in the Baby Food Study
+Other Heavy Metals in the Baby Food Study

 At least one of four metals (arsenic, lead, cadmium and mercury) was found in 95% of the products tested.